microsoft/PubSec-Info-Assistant/docs/deployment/considerations_production.md

 # Considerations For Adopting Into Production

-This documentation highlights key considerations for transitioning from an Intelligent Applications (IA) accelerator to a production-ready deployment.
+This documentation highlights key considerations for transitioning from an Information Assistant (IA) accelerator to a production-ready deployment.
 Emphasizing scalability, high availability, security, and proactive management, the recommendations cover components such as App Server scaling, Load Balancing strategies, and global-scale content delivery.
 Additional guidance addresses GPT Model throttling, security enhancements, proactive monitoring, and redundancy.
 It stresses the importance of safeguarding against cyber threats, seamless integration with existing ecosystems, and proactive environment management through monitoring and alerts.

 ##  Scalability and High Availability